pdfmux vs PyMuPDF vs marker vs docling vs pdfplumber: 200-PDF benchmark

 Which PDF extraction library is best for RAG pipelines? pdfmux is designed specifically for RAG/LLM pipelines.
 It produces clean Markdown with per-page confidence scoring, so you know which pages to trust.
 It ranks #2 overall and #1 among free tools on the opendataloader benchmark.

 Is pdfmux faster than marker?
 Yes. pdfmux processes most pages at 0.01-0.05s (PyMuPDF speed).
-Only pages with tables trigger Docling (0.3-3s). marker processes every page through its ML pipeline at 1-10s each.
+Only pages with tables trigger Docling (0.3-3s). marker processes every page through its ML pipeline at 1-10s each on CPU.

 Does pdfmux support OCR for scanned PDFs?

 Can I use pdfmux commercially?
 Yes. pdfmux is MIT licensed.
-Note that PyMuPDF (a dependency) is AGPL-3.0 — consult your legal team about AGPL implications for your specific use case.
+Note that PyMuPDF (a dependency) is AGPL-3.0, and marker is GPL-3.0 — consult your legal team about copyleft implications for your specific use case.